schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/faq.md

 <p>
   Our Dutch guests understand English, but some may feel more comfortable expressing themselves in Dutch.
-  We encourage people to do speeches in whichever language they prefer, and to consider bringing a printed versions or send us an electronic version we can distribute in both languages.
+  We encourage people to do speeches in whichever language they prefer, and to consider bringing a printed version or send us an electronic version we can distribute in both languages.
 </p>

 <h3>What is a <em>stukje</em>?
 Can I do one?</h3>